Tote vs GK Software:

 Built Specifically for Fuel & Convenience Retail

-"One customer, one cart" architecture that unifies pump and in-store shopping
+"One customer, one cart" unifies pump and in-store shopping

 AI-Native Architecture, Not Bolt-On Solutions

-AI natively built into the platform foundation from day one, not retrofitted as separate products
+AI built into platform foundation, not retrofitted as add-ons

-Agents that query live system data and take actions, not just search static documentation
+Agents query live data and take actions, not just search docs

 Rapid Deployment on Existing Infrastructure